 Ukrposhta plans to sell its Stalin-era landmark headquarters on Khreschatyk Street, Kyiv’s main street.
 Igor Smelyansky, CEO of the state postal company, believes the building would sell for $37 million.
 Modernizing the building would cost $3.5 million, he says in a TV interview.
 Ukrposhta plans to sell the main sorting center near the Kyiv central railway station, and with the proceeds to build a new sorting center outside of Kyiv.
 Two weeks ago, Ukrposhta held seven auctions on Prozorro.Sales, selling non-core real estate for a total of $3.4 million.

 Turkey opens to tourists from Ukraine July 1, Ilker Adıgüzel, general director of Anex Tour, said citing a telephone agreement between the foreign ministers of the two Black Sea nations.
 On July 1, Anex Tour resumes daily direct charter flights to Antaly and Bodrum, operated by Azur Air Ukraine.
-He said that Turkey has “implemented all the necessary safety measures for tourists and tourism in general.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+He said that Turkey has “implemented all the necessary safety measures for tourists and tourism in general.”

 The EU plans a gradual opening of its external borders starting July 1, giving priority to countries with coronavirus infection rates lower than the EU’s, Interfax-Ukraine says, citing Ylva Johansson, a European Commissioner for Home Affairs.
 “From July 1, we will begin to gradually open borders with some countries,” she said.
 Referring to travel inside the EU, she added: “We are proposing countries to remove restrictions on internal borders from Monday.”